gma/dotvim/README.md

 relevant type, and are effectively [loaded on demand] anyway.
 The small amount of code that they do load is useful for filetype detection.

+After installing a new plugin run `:helptags ALL` to re-index Vim's links to your plugins' docs.

 [loaded on demand]: https://vi.stackexchange.com/a/20818/37882

 Updating plugins